baseblack/puppet-zenoss-event/README.md

 This is a noddy python script that when started using the included old skool init script (read: "upstart is pants") will daemonize itself.
-Whilst lurking in the background, puppet-zenoss-event will use inotify to check when a puppet run has failed.
+Whilst lurking in the background, puppet-zenoss-event will use inotify to check when a file that suggests a puppet run has failed.
 It will then raise an event on a Zenoss instance to that effect.

 None of this would be necessary if Puppet didn't abuse return codes.

 ##Caveat emptor - you get what you pay for
 This code might break stuff.
 But don't blame me, it was Puppet that